amshashankk/GoAuthMux/README.md

 Golang Authentication API using GorillaMux &amp; MongoDB

-### On catabsae connection put your Mongo Database URL
+### On Database connection put your Mongo Database URL